 To help carry out these functions, EHS&EM believes in a people and environment first model.
 While the university must comply with the expectations of numerous governing and regulatory agencies, the people and environment first model allow us to look at the root cause of risk and establish appropriate controls rather than simply seeking to reach code compliance.
 Code compliance is often the result of thinking more and managing or reducing risk.
 This same basic model also extends to our emergency preparedness and management programs.

 Basic Campus Protective Measures

-Seek Safe Shelter - Shelter in Place - All Clear - Evacuation
+Seek Safe Shelter - Shelter in Place - All Clear - Evacuation not fit the description of the suspect(s) may be let into the building.

 Seek safe shelter